Development of Windows Vista: Background

-2001–2002: Early development
+2001–2002: Early development (pre-reset builds)

 The early development stages of Longhorn were generally characterized by incremental improvements and updates to Windows XP.
-During this period, Microsoft was fairly quiet about what was being worked on, as their marketing and public relations focus were more strongly focused on Windows XP, and Windows Server 2003, which was released in April 2003.
+During this period, Microsoft was fairly quiet about what was being worked on, as their marketing and public relations focus were more strongly focused on Windows XP and Windows Server 2003, the latter of which was released in April 2003.
 Occasional builds of Longhorn were leaked onto popular file sharing networks such as IRC, BitTorrent, eDonkey and various newsgroups, and so most of what is known about builds before the first sanctioned development release of Longhorn in May 2003, is derived from these builds.

 Most builds of Longhorn and Vista were identified by a label that was always displayed in the bottom-right corner of the desktop.
 A typical build label would look like "Longhorn Build 3663.Lab06_N.020728-1728".
 Higher build numbers didn't automatically mean that the latest features from every development team at Microsoft were included.
 Typically, a team working on a certain feature or subsystem would generate their working builds which developers would test with, and when the code was deemed stable, all the changes would be incorporated back into the main development tree at once.
 At Microsoft, several "Build labs" exist where the compilation of the entirety of Windows can be performed by a team.
 The lab in which any given build originated is shown as part of the build label, and the date and time of the build follow that.
 Some builds (such as Beta 1 and Beta 2) only display the build label in the version information dialog (Winver), and the icons are from Windows XP.

-When installing the milestone 2 builds, the OOBE (the setup process) is the same as Windows XP, but with different music.
+Most of the standard applets from Windows XP (including the Windows XP Tour applet) were retained in all pre-reset and most post-reset builds but were removed in later builds as the operating system was nearing completion.
+All pre-reset builds and some of the early post-reset builds still ran on the same SKUs as found on Windows XP but was changed to their final SKUs by the time the first publicly available version of the post-reset build of Longhorn was introduced.